|

 years later helped Bernardo first capture, then kill, Kristen French.
 What

 happened on that journey?
 What took her from one step to another?"
+Asked about the rights of the victims and

 the pain of their families, Sellers replies: "I have three daughters,